-General Education Mission and Cluster 5 Wellness Objectives
+General Education Mission and Sociocultural and Wellness Objectives

 To invite students to know themselves intellectually, emotionally, and physically and to consider the connections between values and behavior.

-After completing Cluster Five: Individuals in the Human Community (Wellness Area), students should be able to:
+After completing the Sociocultural and Wellness Gened requirements, students should be able to:

 - Understand the dimensions of wellness, the various factors affecting each dimension, and how dimensions are interrelated.